 When parents (or community that involves both the parents and teacher) realize that their child is struggling to keep up academically with their peers in school and would benefit from the opportunity to repeat a grade, they oftentimes hold the child back for their own good.
 It’s not easy and certainly has its pros and cons, but they usually do it because it is in the child’s best interest.
 What if the situation was at the other end of the spectrum and your child was having difficulty actually staying at the class pace?
 What if he/she always seems to have already internalized what was being taught and was constantly ready and eager to learn more?
-Would you be willing to bump your child to the next grade level to keep him/her engaged?
+Would you be willing to consider skipping a grade to keep him/her engaged?
 Would that be in his/her best interest?

 Before I go any further, let’s just get this out there in the open right now.
 There is NOT going to be a cookie cutter answer to this one.
 Every situation is different.
 Every student, every family, every educational environment, every social situation, etc. ~ all different.
 There are a lot of factors that would go into a decision like this.
 The reason I am sharing our story is because I know there has to be someone out there who could benefit from knowing what we faced and why we did what we did.
 Perhaps this will help them decide whether or not skipping the grade would be in their own child’s best interest.